Framasoft: As an association

-In January 2010, while the Framapack project is online, the documentary Richard Stallman et la révolution du logiciel libre is published.
-For the occasion, éditions Eyrolles organize in Paris a meeting with Richard Stallman.
-In May 2010, Framasoft demonstrates to defend free software against the censorship of the exhibition « true exhib talking about the false » about counterfeiting, at Cité des sciences et de l'industrie.
+In January 2010, while the Framapack project is online, the documentary Richard Stallman et la révolution du logiciel libre was published.
+For the occasion, éditions Eyrolles organized in Paris a meeting with Richard Stallman.
+In May 2010, Framasoft demonstrated to defend free software against the censorship of the exhibition « true exhib talking about the false » about counterfeiting, at Cité des sciences et de l'Industrie.
 In October 2010, the association starts supporting financially the campaign « 1000 10 1 » to find 1000 patrons to contribute at 10 euros by month for one year.
-Framadvd school version was also published during that time, a project lead by Cyrille Largillier.
+Framadvd school version was also published during that time, a project led by Cyrille Largillier.

 In January 2011, a new publication appeared in the Framabook collection called Produire du logiciel libre by Karl Fogel, as a collaborative translation.
 In March 2011, the project Framapad is online, followed in June 2011 by Framadate.
 In July 2011, publication of the cartoon GKND tome 2 : Le GNU du risque by Simon Giraudot in the Framabook's collection.
-Framasoft celebrates its 10 years with a radio show Place de la toile on France Culture in November 2011.
+Framasoft celebrated its 10 years with a radio show Place de la toile on France Culture in November 2011.

 In February 2012, start the support campaign « Liberty Pack » with April, Framasoft and La Quadrature du Net.
 In October 2012, the first novel of the Framabook's collection is out #Smartarded - Le cycle des NoéNautes, I by Pouhiou.
 It also sees the release of the projets Framacalc, Framindmap, and Framavectoriel.
 In November 2012, Framasoft launch its 2013 support campaign and put online the Framazic project.
 In December 2012, launch of « Liberty Pack 2 », new support campaign shared with April and La quadrature du Net.

 In January 2013, Framasoft joins other organisations such as Savoirscom1, Regards citoyens or the Open Knowledge Foundation France to refuse privatisation of domaine public by the Bibliothèque nationale de France.
 April 2013 sees an update of Framasoft main welcome page, then in September 2013, Framasoft announces its support to the « Romaine Lubrique »'s project about public domain cultural valuation.